- Optimizely X Full Stack

 When to create multiple projects

 Sometimes, you'll want to experiment in multiple languages, on different applications, or on different devices.
 Optimizely can help you do this.
-Simply create separate Full Stack projects to run experiments in different apps, languages, and environments.
+Create separate Full Stack projects to run experiments in different apps, languages, and environments.

 For example, you might run experiments on two different Python backend services, a Java backend, and a React Node application.
 You'd create four separate projects (two in Python, one in Java, and one in Node).
 By specifying a primary language, you help Optimizely provide language-specific code samples and keep you informed of SDK updates.